 For purposes of this Official Statement, Tax-Supported Debt and Self-Supporting Debt are referred to collectively as "General Obligation Debt."
-The term "General Fund-Supported Debt" is comprised of: (i) General Obligation Debt; and (ii) PAID, PMA, PPA, and PRA bonds, which are secured by agreements with the City to appropriate and pay amounts sufficient to pay principal, interest, or redemption price when due on the bonds.
+The term "General Fund-Supported Debt" is comprised of: (i) General Obligation Debt; and (ii) PAID, PMA, PPA, and PRA bonds.

-Using the methodology described above, as of August 31, 2019, the Constitutional debt limitation for Tax-Supported Debt was approximately \$9,534,040,000.
-The total amount of authorized debt applicable to the debt limit was \$2,409,257,000, including \$682,427,000 of authorized but unissued debt, leaving a legal debt margin of \$7,497,191,000.
+Using the methodology described above, as of December 31, 2018, the Constitutional debt limitation for Tax-Supported Debt was approximately \$8,001,005,000.
+The total amount of authorized debt applicable to the debt limit was \$2,503,512,000, including \$975,787,000 of authorized but unissued debt, leaving a legal debt margin of \$5,850,692,000.
 Based on the foregoing figures, the calculation of the legal debt margin is as follows: